Union Budget: Know About the Historical Background

-The Union Budget, as per Article 112 of the Indian Constitution, serves as the financial blueprint of the government, outlining estimated revenue and expenditure for the fiscal year spanning April 1 to March 31.
-This comprehensive financial statement is divided into the revenue budget and capital budget.
+The Union Budget, as per Article 112 of the Indian Constitution, is the government’s financial plan for the year.
+It estimates revenue and expenses for the fiscal year from April 1 to March 31.
+This budget is divided into two parts: the revenue budget, which deals with income and expenses for daily operations, and the capital budget, which includes investments in long-term projects and assets.

 Key Changes in the 2017-18 Budget